Watch and LIKE our video to vote for AIVA Connect 3.0 for the TechOvation Award. Voting closes September 19 — don’t wait!

 The migration itself takes time.
 A well-planned migration typically takes 30 to 90 days, depending on the size of your deployment and the complexity of your integrations.
 Starting now gives you the luxury of a phased rollout instead of a panicked scramble when your hardware fails.

-What Are Your Mitel Migration Options?
+Your Top 4 Mitel Migration Options

 There is no single “right” answer for every business.
 The best migration path depends on your size, budget, existing technology stack, and what you need your communications system to do.
 Here are the four most common options.

-Option 1: Cloud PBX
+Option 1: Move to a Flexible Cloud PBX

 A cloud PBX replaces your on-premises Mitel system entirely with a hosted solution.
 Your phone service runs in the cloud, managed by your provider, with no hardware to maintain on-site beyond IP phones or softphones.